greenelab/deep-review/sections/06_discussion.md

 it best fits.*

-Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g., time, memory, energy) associated with training neural networks and using them for classification.
+Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g. time, memory, energy) associated with training neural networks and using them for classification.
 As such, neural networks have only recently found widespread use [@tag:Schmidhuber2014_dnn_overview].

-Many have sought to curb the costs of deep learning, with methods ranging from the very applied (e.g., reduced numerical precision [@tag:Gupta2015_prec
+Many have sought to curb the costs of deep learning, with methods ranging from the very applied (e.g. reduced numerical precision [@tag:Gupta2015_prec
 @tag:Bengio2015_prec @tag:Sa2015_buckwild @tag:Hubara2016_qnn]) to the exotic
-and theoretic (e.g., training small networks to mimic large networks and ensembles [@tag:Caruana2014_need @tag:Hinton2015_dark_knowledge]).
+and theoretic (e.g. training small networks to mimic large networks and ensembles [@tag:Caruana2014_need @tag:Hinton2015_dark_knowledge]).
 The largest gains in efficiency have come from computation with graphics processing units (GPUs) [@tag:Raina2009_gpu @tag:Vanhoucke2011_cpu @tag:Seide2014_parallel